-About the Author
+About the Authors

-Julie Adair King is the author of many books about digital photography and imaging, including the bestselling Digital Photography For Dummies.
-Her most recent titles include For Dummies guides to the Canon EOS Digital Rebel XS, XSi/450D, and XTi/400D, Digital Photography Before & After Makeovers, Digital Photo Projects For Dummies, Julie King's Everyday Photoshop For Photographers, Julie King's Everyday Photoshop Elements, and Shoot Like a Pro!: Digital Photography Techniques.
+Julie Adair King is the author of many books about digital photography and imaging, including the best-selling Digital Photography For Dummies.
+Her most recent titles include a series of For Dummies guides to popular digital SLR cameras, including the Canon Rebel T1i/500D, XSi/450D, XS/1000D, and XTi/400D.
+Other works include Digital Photography Before & After Makeovers, Digital Photo Projects For Dummies, Julie King's Everyday Photoshop For Photographers, Julie King's Everyday Photoshop Elements, and Shoot Like a Pro!: Digital Photography Techniques.
 When not writing, King teaches digital photography at such locations as the Palm Beach Photographic Centre.
 A graduate of Purdue University, she resides in Indianapolis, Indiana.